Use space to open navigation items

 • Food of a nature and quantity consistent with the responsible service of alcohol must be available whenever liquor is sold or supplied

-• An incident register must be maintained if the premises function, occasion or event trades past midnight
+• An incident register must be maintained if the premises function, occasion or event trades past 12:00am

 • A tiered, risk-based approach is taken for notice requirements, depending on the anticipated number of people that will be catered to: